andypern/iggy/workshop/iggy101/pynotebook/basics_py.md

 ```

-Once we h ave the session object, Here's how to create a connection constructor.
+Once we have the session object, Here's how to create a connection constructor.
 Note that we're calling the 'boto3_session' function from within the boto3_s3_client function.

 ```python
 def boto3_s3_client(access_key, secret_key, endpoint_url):